SciML/MethodOfLines.jl/README.md

 # MethodOfLines.jl

-Provides automatic discretization of symbolic PDE systems as defined with ModelingToolkit.jl
+Provides automatic discretization of symbolic PDE systems as defined with ModelingToolkit.jl.

+Feature requests and issues welcome.

 ## Usage:
 ```